Submitted by editor on

 UK Fire Cavity Barriers - A Guide

-It is important to distinguish cavity barriers from cavity closers.
-While both are used to seal cavities, cavity closers are primarily designed to prevent moisture and air ingress and are not intended for fire resistance.
+It is important not to confuse cavity barriers with cavity closers.
+Both are used to seal cavities, but cavity closers are primarily designed to prevent external water vapour and damp from entering the cavity wall, they are not intended for fire resistance.
+The distinction matters: only if a cavity closer were made of fire-resistant material would it function as a cavity barrier, even if that was never its purpose.

-Cavity barriers are a mandatory requirement under UK Building Regulations and must be installed during construction by the building contractor.
-They are required at key junctions within a building, including where cavity walls meet floors, compartment walls, and other fire-resisting elements.
+Cavity barriers are a mandatory fire protection requirement under UK Building Regulations (ADB V2) and must be installed during construction by the building contractor.
+They are required at specific junctions within a building, including:

-Their placement is designed to ensure that fire cannot travel through hidden voids between compartments.
-In existing buildings, particularly older properties, cavity barriers may be missing or not installed to current standards.
-In such cases, their presence and condition should be assessed as part of a professional fire risk assessment.
+Their placement ensures that fire cannot travel through hidden voids between compartments.
+In existing buildings, particularly older properties built before current standards, cavity barriers may be missing or not up to code.
+In such cases, their presence and condition should be checked as part of a regular fire risk assessment carried out by a qualified and accredited fire safety company.

 Why are They an Important Part of Fire Safety?